 Aviation Fog - By international agreement, fog is the name given to resulting visibility less than 1 km,

-It's not just fog, you get patchy fog, shallow fog and dense fog.
+Fog isn't uniform; it can be defined as shallow, patchy or dense.
 Not one for the UK but there is also Ice Fog, where tiny ice particles are suspended in the air rather than water.
 This only occurs with temperatures below -30C.
 There are various observation types to be recorded.
 Fog getting thicker, thinner, no change in the last hour, freezing fog, sky visible, continuous or in patches.
 In meteorological observations, the present weather symbols show 2 horizontal lines for mist, 3 lines for fog.

 When we have a clear night, without the blanket of cloud, any daytime warmth soon radiates off into the atmosphere.
 In autumn, with less daylight heating the earth and cooler air, this loss of thermal energy means that the air close to the surface dips in temperature significantly.
 This dip reduces the ability of the air to hold moisture, allowing condensation and then fog to occur.
 This point of condensation, this temperature, is called the fog point and can be used to forecast what time the fog should form.

 If it forms just before dawn, near the time of minimum temperature, then the fog may be quite patchy.
-If it will form in the evening it could be quite widespread and last well into the next morning.
+If it forms in the evening, it could be quite widespread and last well into the next morning.

 For planes waiting to take off at the London airports on a foggy autumn morning, the time that fog will clear is also important.
 If you are stuck at Heathrow or London City waiting for the fog to clear, here is what to look for.